 (2) I took control of my career path

 When I was in high school, I was automatically placed in an accounting class because the photography class I signed up for was full.
 I was BUMMED.
 But I sucked it up.
 And a funny thing happened: I was really, really good at accounting.
 So that's what I focused on through college and for the 3 years thereafter as a staff auditor at Ernst & Young.

 Around the 3 year mark, something changed (a story for another day!).
-I was unhappy, in a depressive spiral and I needed to get out.
+I was unhappy, in a depressive spiral, my hair pulling was very much out of control and I needed to get out.
 I looked within to a time when I was happy (when I was a kid) and realized I simply missed being creative.

 The way I figured out my next step was with a napkin.
 My auditing client at the time was Time Warner.
 We worked out of their offices, on the marketing floor.
 In their kitchen I found this napkin (yes, I kept it all these years!).
 With my curiosity piqued, I went to the website and saw an ad for my next move: Miami Ad School.

 (3) I met a boy